TheArkive/CallTipsForAll/README.md

 ```
 CTRL+SHIFT+Space or Double-click   =   invoke call tip
              ESC or Middle-click   =   close call tip
+                      CTRL+Space   =   reload functions / objects / classes

+NOTE: If you selected a Base File in the Settings window, then only SAVED file data
+is loaded.

 Click on call tips to invoke the CHM and link directly to the corresponding page.
 ```